 Eaten directly, spirulina doesnโt have the most pleasant taste โ it is seaweed after all!
 But, when mixed with other ingredients, the taste of spirulina is completely undetectable.
 This smoothie tastes a lot like apple juice with a tangy hint of lime.

 Iโve made this smoothie with both blue and green spirulina, and they both taste amazing and both are very high in antioxidants.
-The spirulina you can see in the photos here is blue spirulina.
+The spirulina you can see in these photos is blue spirulina.

 Green spirulina, the alga, contains a phytochemical called phycocyanin.
 When phycocyanin is extracted from the alga, we call it blue spirulina.